-The OCCI Advisory Committee has been instrumental in decisions regarding the Culinary Arts Management Training Program.
+The OCCI Advisory Committee has been instrumental in decisions regarding the Baking and Pastry Program.
 These have included:

-- Curriculum Changes: One major discussion during the previous year was the level of math skills required to be effective as a chef.
-As a result the math course required for the program was changed to reflect the industry standard. - Externships: A number of students in the program have been placed in externships with members of the advisory committee.
-Committee members use their contacts and resources to expand the externships available to students. - Program Review: The advisory committee was instrumental in detailing efforts to enhance the program through recruitment and marketing, externship placements, high school relations, summer institute for high school culinary arts instructors and students.
-Details can be found in the meeting minutes.
+- Curriculum Changes: OCCI'S baking and pastry curriculum has evolved from the assistance and recommendations of the committee; such discussions have included program development and curriculum standards.
+Recommendations included not only industry based standards, but ACF and RBA standards.
+As a result curriculum has been enhanced and restructured with such standards. - Externships: A number of students in the program have been placed in externships with members of the advisory committee.
+Committee members use their contacts and resources to expand the externships available to students. - Program Review: The advisory committee was instrumental in detailing efforts to enhance the program through recruitment and marketing, externship placements, and high school relations.

-5.0 Describe in detail funding for the program (s)
+5. Describe in detail funding for the program (s)